Key Learning Points

 Were you to consult a practitioner of Chinese medicine for your Stomach Fire, either a herbalist or acupuncturist, usually any side-effects would be short-term and easily adjusted for in the next treatment – unlike many Western medicines.

-Stomach Fire can change in several ways as it worsens.
-If you have Stomach Fire symptoms, be reassured, it usually takes a while, and a continuation of strong causes over an extended period of time, for the worst of the syndromes to appear, if they appear at all.
+Stomach Fire can change as it worsens.
+If you have Stomach Fire symptoms, be reassured, it usually takes a while for the worst of the symptoms to appear, if they appear at all.
+And then, only with a continuation of strong causes over a long of time.

 But in Chinese medicine, the potential is there.

 There are two main causes: food and emotions.
 One can fuel the other.
-However, sometimes you find someone who eats all the wrong foods but leads a very calm and placid life, so the symptoms never really develop much.
+However, sometimes you find someone who eats all the wrong foods but leads a very calm and placid life, so the emotional symptoms don’t develop.

 The foods you eat are making you ill.
 Please don’t be insulted!
 Foods can make you hot or cold – read about the energy of food under Nutrition.